ErikHedaker/user-movable-media-downloader/docs/DEV.md

 >> You can then launch the application by writing ``.\start.cmd`` into the terminal.\
 >> This should bypass the system file restriction from attempting to run an unknown script file by double-clicking in Windows Explorer.
 >
-> #### Executing the Main.ps1 PowerShell file in the terminal, skipping the Batch file entirely.
+> ### Executing the Main.ps1 PowerShell file in the terminal, skipping the Batch file entirely
 > Do the following steps:
 >> Starting from where the previous option left off, in the same terminal enter the following code ``powershell -ExecutionPolicy Bypass -File .\src\main.ps1 -ProjectRoot %cd%``